lisaong/adl/SMDL/Day3/lessons/task4/task.md

 4. The overall loss is summed up across target tokens for the batch, and used to calculate the gradients for backpropagation of the encoder and decoder weights.

+Learning curve after training for 2000 epochs on the toy dataset:

 ![learning_curve](learning_curve.png)